 PETRAS is not, however, about any one individual and key to the Centre’s success is our network of social and technical IoT experts working to deliver impactful research outcomes.

-The Centre is made up of 16 institutions, they are UCL, Imperial College London, University of Oxford, Lancaster University, University of Warwick, University of Southampton, Newcastle University, University of Nottingham, University of Bristol, Cardiff University, University of Edinburgh, University of Surrey, Coventry University, Northumbria University, Tate, University of Glasgow, Cranfield University, De Montfort University, Durham University, University of Manchester, Royal Holloway, University of London, and University of Glasgow.
+The Centre is made up of 22 institutions, they are University College London, Imperial College London, University of Oxford, Lancaster University, University of Warwick, University of Southampton, Newcastle University, University of Nottingham, University of Bristol, Cardiff University, University of Edinburgh, University of Surrey, Coventry University, Northumbria University, Tate, University of Glasgow, Cranfield University, De Montfort University, Durham University, University of Manchester, Royal Holloway, University of London, and University of Strathclyde.

 As the research wing of UKRI‘s Security of Digital Technologies at the Periphery (SDTaP) programme, we collaborate with academia, industry and government to deliver research that spans the physical and behavioural sciences.
 We consider the issues of Privacy, Ethics, Trust, Reliability, Acceptablity and Security as they relate to IoT devices, systems and networks.

 This analytical framework helps us investigate how to practically mitigate potential threats and take advantage of the huge benefits that the application of IoT, AI and Machine Learning technologies can bring.